 Faster main roads for cars, more buses/trains (screen time and active transport), better pushbike shortcut paths.
 Pleases everyone, so we can stop the fighting of motorists vs cyclists vs public transport user.
 Need to start talking about the elephant in the room, the whole system.
 No silver bullet on one small part of the problem.

-More dense cities (affordable housing) are faster (spread out suburbs are inefficient and get people addicted to cars) and cost benefit ratios for pushbike paths show increase in society health and increase in business/shops near them.
+Medium density cities (affordable housing without being high density) are faster (spread out suburbs are inefficient and get people addicted to cars) and cost benefit ratios for bicycle paths show increase in society health and increase in business/shops near them.
+Currently half of the vegetables we in NSW eat are from city fringe farms that are due to be overrun by urban sprawl.
 Train transport through the bush linking up higher density cities.
-Stop urban sprawl causing social isolation and wasted travel time and making housing unaffordable (Costs quarter million dollars of taxpayers money for infrustructure for new housing developments (road, water, sewage, phone/NBN, electricity etc).
-Curtin uni has done a study that shows the infrastructure costs for a new suburb are $684,000 per dwelling (Curtin_Sustainability_Paper_0209).
+Stop urban sprawl causing social isolation and wasted travel time and making housing unaffordable.
+Curtin uni has done a study that shows the infrastructure (road, water, sewage, phone/NBN, electricity etc) costs for a new suburb are $684,000 per dwelling (Curtin_Sustainability_Paper_0209).
 The choice is clear, do you want your fellow Novocastrian safe and happy in a home OR do you want more homeless people and your own home that you are lucky to own to continue to increase in price to unethical prices.
 Continuing with new suburbs opening up towards Maitland will continue with more people not having homes.

 1c.
 Pushbikes faster than you think